OlamideCloudGRC/olamide-grc-showcase/EXECUTIVE_SUMMARY.md

 ## The Business Problem
 Organizations moving to the cloud face a triple challenge: ensuring continuous security compliance, responding to threats at cloud speed, and controlling costs.
 Manual processes are slow, error-prone, and unsustainable at scale.

-## Our Solution: Automated Governance & Zero-Touch Security
+## Solution: Automated Governance & Zero-Touch Security
 This portfolio demonstrates a production-ready, enterprise-grade security platform built on AWS.
 It transforms GRC from a manual checklist into an automated, inherent property of the cloud environment.

 ### 🎯 Key Differentiators & Business Impact